cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-order.md

 ## Overview

 The Medication Order resource provides orders for all medications along with administration instructions for a patient in both the inpatient and outpatient setting (orders/prescriptions filled by a pharmacy and discharge medication orders).
-This resource does NOT include historical or home medications documented or reported to be taken by patient, significant other or another provider.
+This resource does NOT include historical or home medications documented or reported to have been taken by patient, significant other or another provider.

 If the Medication Order represents a prescription (something the patient takes at home), the start, stop, and other data may not be a representation of when the medication was taken.
 For example, the system may not know if the patient ever filled or took the prescribed medication, or when the prescription was filled.